nubenetes/awesome-kubernetes/docs/kubernetes-tools.md

 ## Werf
 - [==werf/werf==](https://github.com/werf/werf) The CLI tool gluing Git, Docker, Helm, and Kubernetes with any CI system to implement CI/CD and Giterminism.
 Werf is an Open Source CLI tool written in Go, designed to simplify and speed up the delivery of applications.
 To use it, you need to describe the configuration of your application (in other words, how to build and deploy it to Kubernetes) and store it in a Git repo — the latter acts as a single source of truth.
 In short, that's what we call **GitOps** today.

+## Starboard kubernetes-native security toolkit
+- [==aquasecurity/starboard==](https://github.com/aquasecurity/starboard) Kubernetes-native security toolkit.
+Starboard is a completely open source tool that integrates with other security tools to scan your workloads and make security reports accessible through the Kubernetes API - K8s all the way 🚀

 ## Tweets
 <details>